chris31415926535/odp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of odp is to create work-ready Open Document Presentation files with no external dependencies and that works well with open-source software like LibreOffice.
+The goal of odp is to create LibreOffice-compatible Open Document Presentation files with no external dependencies.

 At present this project is **not** intended to implement the full Open Document technical specification.
 It is pragmatically focused on what is needed to produce work-ready office documents, namely: